idaholab/fenix/doc/content/verification_validation_examples/plasma/lieberman.md

 ## Particle Representation

 100 computational particles are used to represent the initial uniform argon ion density.
-These particles are evenly spaced across the domain and the $i^\text{th}$ computational particle weight, $\omega_i$ is calculated by
+These particles are evenly spaced across the domain and the $i^\text{th}$ computational particle weight, $\omega_i$, is calculated by

 \begin{equation}
   \omega_i =